zooxo/iv7/README.md

-# iv7
-## A Powerful Programable RPN Calculator based on FORTH (Arduino and 7 segment display)
+# iv7- A Powerful Programable RPN Calculator based on FORTH (Arduino and 7 segment display)
   ____________________

-  Welcome to Ivee 7 (IV7) - A Powerful Programable RPN Calculator based on FORTH running with an Arduino Micro and a QYF-Development-Board (7 segment display).
   Version 1.0, (c) 2020 by deetee/zooxo
   This software is covered by the 3-clause BSD license.
   ____________________